Top 10 New Year's Resolutions For a More Successful Homeschool

 By Lee Binz

-I know you are doing an awesome job, but let’s give these top ten resolutions a homeschool twist, to help you improve your homeschool performance for 2015.
+I know you are doing an awesome job, but let’s give these top ten resolutions a homeschool twist, to help you improve your homeschool performance for the coming year.
 There is always some room for improvement!
 Use this as a checklist for a more successful year.

 1. Lose Weight